-I’m here to tell you that injuries in the backcountry are not a matter of if, but rather when they might occur.
-This backpacking first aid kit checklist will help you stay prepared for the unfortunate times when you really need the supplies that should be in there!
+Injuries in the backcountry are not a matter of if, but rather when they might occur.
+This backpacking first aid kit checklist prepares you for the unfortunate times when you really need the supplies that should be in there.

 Many experienced backpackers neglect regular checks and upgrades to their first aid kits.
 If you’re like me, your kit may have even sat in your pack for years without being replenished.